elastisys/compliantkubernetes-apps/migration/v0.19.x-v0.20.x/upgrade-apps.md

     bin/ck8s init
     ```

+1. If your cluster are using docker as container runtime, set `global.containerRuntime` in `common-config.yaml` to `docker`

+    > To see which container runtime your nodes are running you can run `kubectl get container -owide` and check the `CONTAINER-RUNTIME` column.

 1. Remove conflicting starboard secret:

    This was managed by starboard-operator and from now on it is managed by helm.